Playlist

 Bon Iver - Sable, Fable

 Bon Iver's fifth album moves out of the shadows and into the light with music that remains as compelling as ever.
-Doing away with much of the stuttering, experimental elements to add touches of soul, Ramp;&B and lap-steel country at the same time as well as making a home in what used to be called 'adult contemporary' music makes this the most daring album in Bon Iver's catalogue.
+Doing away with much of the stuttering, experimental elements to add touches of soul, R&B and lap-steel country at the same time as well as making a home in what used to be called 'adult contemporary' music makes this the most daring album in Bon Iver's catalogue.
 The great thing is that vibrancy emanates from these songs like never before, a beauty in its simplicity, a completeness that offers solace and understanding resulting in a soothing feeling.
 I believe this is the best work since "For Emma, Forever Ago".

 Things Behind Things Behind Things || S P E Y S I D E || Awards Season || Short Story || Everything Is Peaceful Love || Walk Home || Day One || From || I'll Be There || If Only I Could Wait || There's A Rhythmn || Au Revoir.